anjumArnab/core_dart/README.md

 | Desktop & Mobile | JIT + DVM | AOT + runtime |
 | Web | dartdevc | dart2js |

-**JIT compilation:**  compiles the program’s source code into machine code **at runtime** (while the program is running).
+**JIT compilation:**  Compiles the program’s source code into machine code **at runtime** (while the program is running).
 It allows **faster development cycles** since changes can be tested immediately without full recompilation.
 JIT is mainly used during **development** for features like **hot reload** in Flutter.
 However, it can cause slightly slower startup times because compilation happens on the device.

-**AOT compilation:** converts the source code into **native machine code before execution**.
+**AOT compilation:** Converts the source code into **native machine code before execution**.
 This makes the app **run faster** and **start instantly**, since no compilation occurs at runtime.
 AOT is used for **production builds** in Flutter to deliver high performance and optimized executables.
 The trade-off is longer build times during compilation and larger binary sizes.

 **Compile Time:** The phase when your code is translated from a high-level language (like Dart, C, or Java) into machine-readable code (binary or intermediate form).
 It happens before the program is executed.
 Tasks that happen here:
 -   Syntax checking (missing semicolon, wrong keyword, etc.)